vaidiksule/getsentimate/backend/.venv/share/doc/yt_dlp/README.txt

 -   requests* - HTTP library.
 For HTTPS proxy and persistent connections support.
 Licensed under Apache-2.0

-Impersonation

-The following provide support for impersonating browser requests.
-This may be required for some sites that employ TLS fingerprinting.

--   curl_cffi (recommended) - Python binding for curl-impersonate.
-    Provides impersonation targets for Chrome, Edge and Safari.
-Licensed under MIT
-    -   Can be installed with the curl-cffi extra, e.g. pip install "yt-dlp[default,curl-cffi]"
-    -   Currently included in most builds except yt-dlp (Unix zipimport binary), yt-dlp_x86 (Windows 32-bit) and yt-dlp_musllinux_aarch64

 Metadata

 -   mutagen* - For --embed-thumbnail in certain formats.
 Licensed under GPLv2+
 -   AtomicParsley - For --embed-thumbnail in mp4/m4a files when
     mutagen/ffmpeg cannot.
 Licensed under GPLv2+
--   xattr, pyxattr or setfattr - For writing xattr metadata (--xattrs) on Mac and BSD.
+-   xattr, pyxattr or setfattr - For writing xattr metadata (--xattr) on Mac and BSD.
 Licensed under MIT, LGPL2.1 and GPLv2+ respectively

 Misc

 -   pycryptodomex* - For decrypting AES-128 HLS streams and various other data.
 Licensed under BSD-2-Clause
--   phantomjs - Used in some extractors where JavaScript needs to be run.
-No longer used for YouTube.
-To be deprecated in the near future.
+-   phantomjs - Used in extractors where javascript needs to be run.
     Licensed under BSD-3-Clause
 -   secretstorage* - For --cookies-from-browser to access the Gnome keyring while decrypting cookies of Chromium-based browsers on Linux.
 Licensed under BSD-3-Clause